A climate-friendly road map for healthcare

 Distributed Generation: An onsite energy hero

 Distributed generation helps reduce energy consumption and costs because it decreases the amount of electricity derived from centralized power plants.
-But this sustainable technology has robust capabilities far beyond the quick-hit measures listed on the previous page.
+But this sustainable technology has robust capabilities far beyond the quick-hit measures already described.

 Distributed generation allows a facility to harness energy that might otherwise be wasted during transmission from a centralized power source, which benefits the environment and operating costs.
 But more important, it helps hospitals retain energy security during power outages or other disruptions to the electrical grid.
 Examples of distributed generation initiatives for hospitals include: